 Interested in robotics and automation in construction?

 Check out our Machines Conference that’s happening May 3, 2018!

 We’ve featured Victor, NY-based Construction Robotics and its SAM100 masonry robot on our site a couple of times.
 The latest version, SAM100 OS 2.0, can lay up to 350 bricks per hour, and it can tackle either a standard brick pattern or soldier courses, with just a little help from a human technician who inputs instructions.
 SAM has already worked on prominent projects such as The Lab School in Washington, DC, and with major contracting and masonry firms such as Clark Construction Group and Wasco, picking up the slack on tedious projects as the nation’s bricklaying workforce ages and shrinks.

-Presenting on the panel with Angold will be Jacob Fabrizius, a section manager with Illinois-based Caterpillar who’s overseeing some of the company’s forays into automation, 3-D printing, and robotics.
-Most recently, the company invested with drone-software developer Airware to improve and automate job-site analytics and gain better insight into the the performance its heavy equipment in various conditions.
+Caterpillar has made notable investments in automation, 3-D printing, and robotics.
+Most recently, the company invested with drone-software developer Airware to improve and automate job-site analytics and gain better insight into the performance its heavy equipment in various conditions.
 And, back in October of last year, it invested in Clearpath Robotics, which is working on autonomous solutions for manufacturing facilities.